stacksgov/sips/sips/sip-015/sip-015-network-upgrade.md

 addition, new values for `version` are supported to represent these encodings:

    * `0x04` means this is a pay-to-witness-public-key-hash (p2wpkh) address, and `hashbytes` is the 20-byte hash160 of the witness script
-   * `0x05` means this is a pay-to-script-hash (p2wsh) address, and `hashbytes` is the 32-byte sha256 of the witness script
+   * `0x05` means this is a pay-to-witness-script-hash (p2wsh) address, and `hashbytes` is the 32-byte sha256 of the witness script
    * `0x06` means this is a pay-to-taproot (p2tr) address, and `hashbytes` is the 32-byte sha256 of the witness script

 ### Fixed: Expiration of `contract-caller` Allowances